Canadian Council on Invasive Species (CCIS)

 Invasive Species Council of British Columbia

-The Invasive Species Council of BC (ISCBC) is a registered non-profit organization that aims to improve the coordinated management of invasive species across the province and beyond borders.
+The Invasive Species Council of BC (ISCBC) is a registered charity that aims to improve the coordinated management of invasive species across the province and beyond borders.
 The Council works with agencies and residents collaboratively to minimize the environmental, economic, and social impacts of invasive species.
-The Council works through building collaboration on mutual priorities determined by its diverse membership of over 1000 individuals and 300 organizations.
+The Council works through building collaboration on mutual priorities determined by its diverse membership.
 The Council’s representative Board of Directors implements members’ key priorities in collaboration with Regional Committees and other partners.
 For more information about the ISCBC, please see About Us.

-Established in 2004, the Alberta Invasive Plant Council (AIPC) is a registered non-profit society that provides leadership and expertise to engage, enable, and empower Albertans to take action on invasive plant issues.
-Council members share an interest in understanding invasive plant issues and fostering viable prevention and management strategies.
-The AIPC works to increase awareness of the impacts of invasive plants in collaboration with stakeholders.
+Established in 2004, the Alberta Invasive Species Council (AISC) is a registered non-profit society that provides leadership and expertise to engage, enable, and empower Albertans to take action on invasive species.
+Council members share an interest in understanding invasive species issues and fostering viable prevention and management strategies.
+The AIPC works to increase awareness of the impacts of invasive species in collaboration with stakeholders.